#

 archTIS offers dynamic ABAC-enabled information security products to meet a variety of needs.
 Selecting the right solution depends on the nature of the collaboration, applications and security infrastructure your organisation requires.

 • Using the Microsoft 365 document management and collaboration stack?
-NC Protect allows you to enhance the security in Microsoft Purview Information Protection by adding dynamic ABAC policies and unique security controls to files stored in M365 applications, including SharePoint Online, OneDrive, Exchange and Office.
+NC Protect allows you to enhance the security in Microsoft Purview Information Protection by adding dynamic ABAC policies and unique security controls to files stored in M365 applications, including SharePoint Online, Exchange and Office.
 Learn more.

 • Using SharePoint on-premises or other File Shares?
 NC Protect allows you to add dynamic ABAC policies and unique security controls to files stored in SharePoint Server on-premises, Windows File Shares and Nutanix Files.
 Learn more.